Greenstand/treetracker-wallet-api/README.md

 }
 ```

-There are two way to write object, Class or direct literal object in Javascript, this project we almost always use Class to write object, like: model, service, repository, even though for the stateless object.
+There are two way to compose object, Class or direct literal object in Javascript, this project we suggest use Class to build object, like: model, service, repository, even though they are stateless objects.
 This is because generally to say, Class brings more flexibility for future choices, all the things literal object and do, Class can do it too, but literal object can not do all the things Class can do.

 One things should be considered in future is the database transaction, if we use Class and create new instance ever time, then it's possible for us to pass the transition session object into the object to do things in a database transaction session.